Website Content Marketing Strategy

 Website Content Marketing Strategy and Development

 Content marketing is a way to promote your brand, it is also a way to help your customers keep up to date with updates and changes within your business forte.
-Through the correct use of content marketing, you can improve website retention, build a following, and create advocates of your brand.
+Through the correct use of content marketing, you can improve website retention, build a following, and create advocates for your brand.

 The key to successful online content is quality, and relevance to the topic.
 Gone are the days where an SEO would write a short 400 – 500 word article and stuff it with keywords for an almost automatic high position in the SERPS.
 If you write low quality content, the search engines will devalue your website, and lower its rankings as a whole.